daddydrac/customer-lifetime-value-contractual-or-non-contractual-relationship/README.md

 2. Whether the setting is contractual or non-contractual.

-Discrete purchases occur at fixed periods or frequencies, whereas continuous purchases occur at any time.
-Whether purchases are contractual or not determines whether customer churn is visible or must be inferred; This example is for non-copntractual, but you can hook up <strong>AutoML for Customer Churn</strong> project, [here](https://github.com/joehoeller/AutoML-with-Genetic-Algorthims-to-Accurately-Predict-Customer-Churn), for a contractual business.
+Discrete purchases occur at fixed periods or frequencies, whereas continuous purchases occur at any time. <strong>Whether purchases are contractual or not determines whether customer churn is visible or must be inferred;</strong> This example is for non-contractual, but you can hook up <strong>AutoML for Customer Churn</strong> project, [here](https://github.com/joehoeller/AutoML-with-Genetic-Algorthims-to-Accurately-Predict-Customer-Churn), for a contractual business.

 CLV models can provide lots of actionable information, like the probability that a customer will churn or a population-level prediction of how many orders customers will be placing at a given time.
 These insights are critical for data-driven retention measures and sales forecasts, respectively.